Synic-er/Synic-er/README.md

 - 💞️ I’m looking to collaborate on FreeLance Or Remote Work
 - 📫 How to reach me : Reach me At sumitkucheria@gmail.com  Call/Whatsapp me at: +917976584305

+- Meet me in Personal at: 213, Abhilasha Market, Ring Road, Surat